Is Blue Meth Real?

 Breaking Bad is the most famous TV show to feature “blue sky meth.”
 This product is created in an early Season Two episode by lead character and chemistry teacher Walter White and his former student Jesse Pinkman.
 In the show, this type of meth is represented as being a highly pure and much more powerful form of the drug, helping them to create the largest meth operation in the show.

 While Walter White’s fictional drug empire exclusively features blue meth and certainly leaves a lot to be desired by drug users and dealers in real life, there is nothing to suggest that this drug form is any stronger than regular crystal meth.
-Furthermore, as TV shows like Breaking Bad feature crystal meth in this light, so too does it glorify meth use for millions of potentially impressionable viewers.
+Furthermore, as TV shows on drugs become more popular, and, like Breaking Bad, feature crystal meth and other drugs in this light, so too does it glorify meth use for millions of potentially impressionable viewers.

 Is Using Blue Meth Dangerous?